 - 2. Written notice of appeal of a determination regarding bid solicitations or a pending contract award must be received at the above address no more than fifteen (15) business days after the date the decision is sent.
-The decision of the Director of Purchasing shall be a final and conclusive agency determination unless appealed to the Mayor within such time period. - 3.
+The decision of the Purchasing Agent shall be a final and conclusive agency determination unless appealed to the Mayor within such time period. - 3.
 The Mayor shall hear and make a final determination on all appeals.
 The Mayor may designate a person or persons to act on his/her behalf. - 4.
-A formal protest appeal may not introduce new facts unless responding to issues raised by the Director of Purchasing in the initial protest determination.
+A formal protest appeal may not introduce new facts unless responding to issues raised by the Purchasing Agent in the initial protest determination.